+Note: NPCA fail count is a counter value that a STA counts.
+It counts the number of failed NPCA attempts due to partially or fully busy NPCA primary channel because of OBSS or other conditions.

 SP

 Do you support resolution to the CID 1482 and incorporate the corresponding text changes into the latest TGbn draft?